 It cannot be emphasized enough that empirical findings have no hard guarantee of reproducing themselves in the future.
 This is especially true when there is no practical way to test findings out of sample, and when the metrics being looked at are very probabilistic in nature.
 Still, an empirical finding that comes with a time-insensitive common sense rationale, and that provided consistent results over nearly a century of data, should probably not be ignored.

 If one can use such findings in a context where error tolerance is fairly high, with some sort of self-correction process, then it should become quite reasonable.
 The author believes that the findings described in this article present such opportunity, when taken with appropriate caution.
 To summarize:

 - Safe Withdrawal Rates (SWR) for retirement cycles of 30 years have been surprisingly highly correlated with CAPE starting valuations, at least for portfolios with a significant equity exposure (60% or more).

-- Comparing current valuations to past occurrences (say a quintile breakdown) could give a rough idea of reasonable SWRs for a given starting situation, avoiding to gate one’s retirement spending budget by the single worst case in history.
+- Comparing current valuations to past occurrences (say a quintile breakdown) could give a rough idea of reasonable SWRs to expect for a given starting situation, avoiding to gate one’s retirement spending budget by the single worst case in history.

 - A more elaborate approach consists of using a simple expected returns model (e.g. based on 1/CAPE and historical bonds returns), use some common sense to sanitize the outcome, and use the result as a lower cap for SWR expectations.

 - Such logic has applicability for fixed withdrawal methods as well as (sensible) variable withdrawal methods.
 Just don’t forget to re-assess from time to time, and use common sense.